 Wal-Mart will have a seat on the newly created APII Employer Advisory Council.
 The retailer also agreed to pay for the development and distribution of information to the public that explains how payments are being restructured, and help underwrite an annual statewide tracking report that will evaluate the impact and effectiveness of the project.

-“Our health care system is at a tipping point brought on by rising costs, an increasingly unhealthy population and a fragmented system of care,” Arkansas Surgeon General Dr. Joe Thompson said.
+“Our health care system is at a tipping point brought on by rising costs, an increasingly unhealthy population and a fragmented system of care,” Arkansas Surgeon General Dr. Joe Thompson said in the statement.
 “We need all hands on deck if we are to restructure the health care system to better meet the needs of our citizens.
 Private companies pay for a large portion of our health care costs.
 So, it is very encouraging to have an organization of Walmart’s stature join this important effort.”